COLLEGE OF PUBLIC HEALTH

 For more information, visit https://www.temple.edu/academics/dual-degree-programs.

-Affiliation(s): Locally, the program has long-standing research affiliations with The Food Trust, Fox Chase Cancer Center, Health Federation of Philadelphia, Philadelphia Department of Public Health, Public Health Management Corporation (PHMC), School District of Philadelphia, Temple University Health System, and numerous other community health agencies.
+Affiliation(s): Locally, the program has long-standing research affiliations with Fox Chase Cancer Center, Children's Hospital of Philadelphia, Philadelphia Department of Public Health, Public Health Management Corporation (PHMC), and the Temple University Health System.
+The program also has affiliations with numerous other health systems and community health agencies and organizations inside and outside of Philadelphia.
 These partnerships allow us to offer students a wide range of fieldwork opportunities to translate skills learned in the classroom to actual practice in the community.

 Accreditation: The MPH is fully accredited by the Council on Education for Public Health (CEPH).
 Achieving accreditation in 1985, Temple's MPH program is one of the longest established accredited MPH programs in community health in the country.